where: Viale Vaticano

 getting there: bus 49 stops in front of the Vatican Museums

-open: Monday to Saturday 9:00-18:00, closed Sunday
+open: Monday to Thursday 8:30-18:30, Friday to Saturday 8:30-20:00, closed Sunday

 information: wear appropriate clothing, no shorts/mini skirts/sleeveless tops